 I suppose there’s a certain romanticism about train travel from books, TV and film too.
 Once, in a particularly ridiculous moment of life imitating art, I read The Night Train to Lisbon whilst on the night train to Lisbon.
 And for some reason, dining on trains has a particular appeal.
 Not every journey will be like James Bond and Vesper Lynd having dinner on the train to Montenegro in Casino Royale, but most long distance train services on the continent seem to have a food offering and an actual dining car with tablecloths and full waiter service.
 And if the food is a little below par, take inspiration from Anthony Bourdain, David McMillan and Frederic Morin when they travelled across Canada in series one of Parts Unknown: supplement the train’s omelette with your own additions (always take your truffle shaver with you).

 When making connections, it’s entirely possible to have three meals in three cities in one day without having to venture far from the connecting railway station.
 I’ve done it.
-Breakfast at The Gilbert Scott in London before hopping on the Eurostar; lunch at Le Train Bleu at Gare de Lyon in Paris; dinner at Joia, a short walk from the magnificent Milan Centrale station.
+Breakfast at the Champagne Bar in St Pancras station before hopping on the Eurostar; lunch at Le Train Bleu at Gare de Lyon in Paris; dinner at Joia, a short walk from the magnificent Milan Centrale station.